stangri/docs.openwrt.melmac.ca/openwrt.md

 - The included firmware is [OpenWrt-based](#HowisOpenWrtdifferentfromOpenWrt).
 - You can install an [official OpenWrt image](#WhatisOpenWrt) on the device made by vendor.

-The only notable exception is the upcoming OpenWrt One device, which I will link here when it's available for ordering.
+The only notable exception is the [OpenWrt One device](https://openwrt.org/toh/openwrt/one) which comes with the genuine, proper OpenWrt version out of the box.

 ## <a name='WhatdoIgainbyinstallingofficialOpenWrtonmydevice'></a>What do I gain by installing official OpenWrt on my device?